18 Spectacular Spots To See SoCal Spring Wildflowers

 Malibu Bluffs Open Space

-24250 Pacific Coast Highway, Malibu, CA 90265
+24250 Pacific Coast Hwy., Malibu, CA 90265

-There are 84-acres within Malibu Bluffs Open Space.
+There are 84 acres within Malibu Bluffs Open Space.
 Families will enjoy majestic ocean views, several trails, wildlife viewing, and spring wildflowers in bloom.
-In addition, Malibu Bluffs Open Space is adjacent to Malibu Bluffs Park which features baseball diamonds, restrooms, and a children’s play structure.
+In addition, Malibu Bluffs Open Space is adjacent to Malibu Bluffs Park, which features baseball diamonds, restrooms, and a children’s play structure.

 Wild Flower Hill